Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Introduction

 It has since been noticed that functional renormalization group equations of a multi-channel Hubbard-Stratonovich transformation (HST) treatment of fermionic theories~\cite{Denz_PhysRevB.101.155115} coincide with the flow equations of these screened interactions of the SBE bosonic propagators~\cite{SBE_strong_Bonetti_2022,fraboulet2023singlebosonexchangefunctionalrenormalization}.
 This hints that the SBE polarizations may coincide with the bosonic self-energies of the HST theory after fermions have been integrated out.
 In this work, we solidify the bosonic interpretation of the SBE screened interactions and polarizations, and show this connection to the HST concretely from a diagrammatic point of view.
 In particular, we give a procedure of diagrammatic bosonization, showing how fermionic diagrams of a screened interaction and polarization diagrams of a given channel $r$ can be consistently mapped to ones of a pure bosonic theory $S^r[\varphi^r]$.
 To show the utility of such a mapping, we revisit the problem of finite temperature critical properties of parquet approaches.
 In particular, an important physical constraint in exact solutions to a many body model of fermions is the Hohenberg-Mermin-Wagner (HMW) theorem \cite{hohenberg_mermin_wagner_theorem,mermin_wagner_thm_original}, proven for lattice fermion systems in Ref.~\cite{Koma_tasaki_mermin_wagner_thm}, which forbids long-range order in low-dimensional systems due to strong fluctuations in low dimensions which destroy the order.
 Although realistic considerations can easily hinder its applicability~\cite{Palle_2021}, the fulfillment of this constraint constitutes an important benchmark of many-body approximations.
 In approximations within the parquet formalism, assessing the degree to which such fluctuations are properly captured is subtle, as the theory explicitly incorporates two- and four-point fermionic interactions, corresponding to one- and two-point bosonic functions, but offers limited transparency regarding the presence of higher-order bosonic interactions that can influence critical behavior.

 Previous theoretical work by Bickers and Scalapino \cite{parquet_critical_bickers_scalapino_1992} addressed this question for the PA by conjecturing that at criticality, it is connected to a bosonic approximation of an $O(N)$ model for the critical fluctuations called the self-consistent screening approximation (SCSA) \cite{bray_scsa_original_1974}.
-They presented a heuristic argument for this connection, and argued that as a consequence PA solutions respects the Hohenberg-Mermin-Wagner theorem.
+They presented a heuristic argument for this connection, and argued that as a consequence PA solutions respects the HMW theorem.
 A concrete mapping of the fermionic parquet to bosonic diagrammatics necessary for this argument however remained lacking.
 We are able to finally address this gap.
 By appealing to power counting arguments near criticality, we demonstrate that PA solutions near criticality are in the same universality class as bosonic SCSA solutions.
 We show the role of the self-energy and crossing symmetry in enforcing the HMW theorem.
-Following a theoretical analysis, we supplement our results with a numerical fit of the anomalous dimension in the absence of self-energy near an AFM and a CDW pseudo-critical transition.
-Our numerics suggest that the PA correctly forbid a finite temperature antiferromagnetic transition (AFM) in $d = 2$, but incorrectly forbid a finite temperature charge-density wave (CDW) instability in $d = 2$, in disagreement with~\cite{parquet_critical_bickers_scalapino_1992}.
 We further comment on other related approximations.